JanTiepelt/fabubox/micropattern_mars3.md

 <img src="/assets/images/Micropatterning_Elegoo_Mars_SLA_3D_printer/220401_1st_pattern_test_AZ3312_on_Si/Photos/IMG_3785.JPEG" width="30%" />
 <img src="/assets/images/Micropatterning_Elegoo_Mars_SLA_3D_printer/220401_1st_pattern_test_AZ3312_on_Si/Photos/IMG_3787.JPEG" width="30%" />

 Knowing that the 3D printer's lamp is a 405 nm UV lamp, the diode sensitivity can be read out from the calibration data to be 0.065 A/W. Dividing the detected current by the sensitivity value yields a lamp irradiance of 2 mW.
 Since the area of the photodiode is 1x1 cm, the UV-light intensity is thus 2 mW/cm2.
-To finally obtain the required exposure time from this, one simply needs to divide the exposure dose by the lamp intensity, yielding an exposure time of *only 50 seconds*.
+To finally obtain the required exposure time from this, one simply needs to divide the exposure dose by the lamp intensity, yielding an exposure time of *50 seconds*.

 ## CAD of test structures to pattern into resist

 Structures for two experiments to be carried out were designed in Fusion 360, as expounded below.
 Test structures chosen here were sets of square pads of varying size and spacing as well as a continuous trace of increasingly lower width.

-Since in an SLA 3D printer the bodies in the STL file are usually the areas of the resin to be hardened, *solid bodies will be exposed areas on the printer bed*.
+Since in an LCD 3D printer the bodies in the STL file are usually the areas of the resin to be hardened, *solid bodies will be exposed areas on the printer bed*.
 As AZ3312 is a positive resist, exposed areas in the polymer are broken down and will be washed away in the developer.
 Thus, in the case of the bodies shown in the first image below, the pads and lines will wash away while all other resist on the substrate remains in place.
 From an adhesion perspective, it is evidently a lot easier to develop structures in a matrix of connected resist than vice versa.

 Sizes of the structures designed below range from 5 mm down to 10 um side length for the pairs of square pads.
 The smallest pads are not expected to be possible to develop with this approach since their side length is below the pixel resolution of the printer.
 Equivalently, the connected lines on the right-hand side range from 500 um to 25 um line width, that is, trace widths of about 20 mils down to 1 mil.